bocchi-the-cache/bakemono/README.md

 Still in progress.

+It is related to many factors, such as `cache object value size`, `read/write ratio`, `cache hit ratio`, `HDD/SSD`...

-On our initial testing with HDD, it is nearly same to do `fio` test on hard disk.
+On our initial testing (3TB HDD, 1MB cache value, more read less write), it is nearly same to do `fio` test with similar parameters.

+More report is coming soon.

 ## Other Information
 ### Roadmap